Eggnog Waffles

 Eggnog waffles are the perfect cozy season breakfast.
 Eggnog and bourbon are baked in, and a dusting of freshly grated nutmeg and a dollop of freshly whipped cream make them extra special.

-I’ve talked before about my love for breakfast foods, and Clara has definitely developed the same love (just check out her birthday brunch).
-Breakfast is by far her best meal of the day, and sometimes we’re still sitting at the table long after I’ve finished eating.
+I’ve talked before about my love of breakfast foods.
+My two year old has definitely developed the same love (just check out her birthday brunch).
+Breakfast is by far her favorite meal of the day.
 Our weekday breakfasts are typically simple and quick, but weekends are for leisurely breakfasts.

-We first made these waffles last year, but I forgot about them until I saw eggnog back on the shelves at the grocery store.
+We first made these waffles last year.
+Then I forgot about them until I saw eggnog back on the shelves at the grocery store recently.
 I bought a bottle with these waffles in mind and couldn’t wait for the weekend to arrive so that we could make them.
 This recipe is a seasonal spin on our favorite waffle recipe, and you do not want to let the holidays pass without trying it.
 I like this recipe even more than the original, and that’s saying a lot.

 Eggnog replaces the milk and buttermilk from the original recipe.
-Cinnamon and nutmeg bring out the flavors of the eggnog, and bourbon is added for good measure.
+The addition of cinnamon and nutmeg bring out the flavors of the eggnog.
+These have a splash of bourbon to make them like a true eggnog, but you can certainly leave it out.
 These waffles were our special Christmas morning breakfast last year, and they will be this year, too.
-Clara loved these and is already asking when we’re going to have waffles with cream and syrup (“sir-up,” as she says) again.
+My sweet girl loved these and is already asking when we’re going to have waffles with cream and syrup (“sir-up,” as she says) again.
 These waffles are the perfect cozy season breakfast.
+I would bet on these becoming a holiday tradition in my house.
+I hope you all love them as much as we do!

 Whisk together the flour, cornstarch, baking powder, baking soda, salt, sugar, nutmeg and cinnamon in a medium bowl.
 In another bowl, whisk together the eggnog, oil, egg and bourbon.
 Add the dry ingredients into the bowl with the wet ingredients and whisk until just combined and a few lumps remain.
 Set aside to rest for 30 minutes.